albadvg/albadvg/README.md

 ### Hello! 👋 😊

-✋ I'm Alba, a beginner graphic designer and front end developer working on a professional path that keeps me close to the visual language.
+✋ I'm Alba, a beginner front-end developer and graphic designer working on a professional path that keeps me close to the visual language.
 ☺️ I'm happy when I run into original and simple images that convey their message in a beautiful way.
 💙 I've studied arts at uni.
 💻 I make static pages with HTML, CSS (Sass) and Javascript.